Key Attractions of Everest Base Camp Trek

-Most trekkers travelling around this route visit Dingboche and stay here an additional night to acclimatize.
-While you are here, you can hike up to the Nangkartshang peak.
+Most trekkers traveling around this route visit Dingboche and stay here an additional night to acclimatize.
+While you are here, you can hike up to Nangkartshang peak.
 At an altitude of 5083m, you can get beautiful views of mountains such as Tawache, Ama Dablam, Island Peak, Lhotse, Everest, and Pumori.

 If you are heading for Everest, Gorakshep is the last village you will reach.
 The village lies at an altitude of 5,146 meters beside a frozen lake.
-This will be your last stop before you make your way towards Everest Base Camp.
+This will be your last stop before you make your way toward Everest Base Camp.
 Trekkers spend a night here before ascending towards Kala Patthar via Everest Base Camp.
-What once used to be nothing but plain rocks, glaciers and snow have now turned to a camp for trekkers to gain the last bit of rest before they reach their ultimate destination.
+What once used to be nothing but plain rocks, glaciers and snow have now turned into a camp for trekkers to gain the last bit of rest before they reach their ultimate destination.